araobp/ultrasonic-communication/README.md

 ### Chirp demodulation

-Since all the frequencies appears in one TQ(Time Quantum), I use SFFT to accumulate power of each frequency.
+Since all the frequencies appear in one TQ(Time Quantum), I use SFFT to accumulate power of each frequency.

 ### DFSDM setting